Grilled Salmon with Maple-Sriracha-Lime Glaze

 Make it a Low-Carb Meal:

-This was delicious with the Barely Blanched Broccoli and Cauliflower Salad with Red Bell Pepper, Radishes, Red Onion, and Cashews you see in the photos.
+This was delicious with the Broccoli, Cauliflower, and Radish Salad with Cashews you see in the photos.

 More Delicious Salmon on the Grill: